clydebarrow/esphome-docs-hugo/content/components/sensor/zio_ultrasonic.md

 .. _Sparkfun: https://www.sparkfun.com/products/17777

 The Zio Ultrasonic Distance Sensor is an ultrasonic distance sensor based on the HC-SR04 sensor.
-Unlike the [Ultrasonic Distance Sensor component ]({{< relref "/components/sensor/ultrasonic" >}}), measurements are read over the I²C bus.
+Unlike the {{< docref "/components/sensor/ultrasonic" "Ultrasonic Distance Sensor component" >}}, measurements are read over the I²C bus.

 To use the sensor, first set up an [I²C Bus]({{< ref "components/i2c#i2c" >}}) and connect the sensor to the specified pins.